-“Not at the moment, I’ve got an idea for you later,” I suggested and he nodded, giving me a gorgeous smile.
-If his dossier was good, his particular talents would not come into use until after we open the doors.
+“Not at the moment, I’ve got an idea for you later,” I suggested.
+He nodded, giving me a gorgeous smile.
+If his dossier were accurate, his particular talents would not be used until after we open the doors.

 “What am I going to do?”
 Tobi asked.

-“Relax for the moment, there’s not much we can do until I get the key cards all sorted,” I told him, “I heard you’re a whiz on Call of Duty, maybe you can practice on Talia and I’ll come play you at some point,”
+“Relax for the moment; there’s not much we can do until I get the key cards all sorted,” I told him, “I heard you’re a whiz on Call of Duty, maybe you can practice on Talia then I’ll come to play you at some point,”

-“So what am I doing, boss?” he gave me his trademark grin and I realised how cute he was.
+“So what am I doing, boss?” he gave me his trademark grin.
+I realised how cute he was.
 Again too young, but in a few year’s he’s going to be a lady-killer.

 “Was your dad Sergeant James Williams?”
 I asked, knowing I had checked his dossier earlier.